 9. Generally, all or at least 80% of the finished goods or value-added goods must be exported to the overseas principal in his country of origin or to any other countries as may be instructed by the overseas principal.
-In such a case, there is no GST liability since the goods belongs to the overseas principal
+In such a case, there is no GST liability since the goods belongs to the overseas principal.

-GST treatment on delivery of value-added goods to the local customer of overseas principal
+GST treatment on delivery of value-added goods to the local customer of overseas principal local customers of the overseas principal.

-10. Certain portion (not more than 20% in term of value or quantity) of valueadded goods consigned under the ATMS might be drop-shipped in Malaysia to some local customers of the overseas principal.
 Any delivery of the treated or processed goods by the toll manufacturer to a local customer of an overseas principal is actually a supply made by the overseas principal.
 In this situation, the overseas principal who does not belong in Malaysia is liable to charge GST on the supply made if he is a registered person.
-However, under this scheme since the overseas principal is not a registered person, 'recipient accounting system' is introduced under the ATMS.
+However, under this scheme since the overseas principal is not a registered person, 'recipient self-accounting' is introduced under the ATMS.